Neonnaut/Neonnaut.github.io/README.md

 }
 ```

 If you wish to style anything, such as use italics or bold, you may enter HTML tags on an individual word.
-If you wish to style an entire line, the best way is to add a class to the `<tr>` and add styles with CSS.
+If you wish to style an entire line, the best way is to add a class to `<tr>` and add styles with CSS.

 #### HTML Interlinear div